T-Python-Sep-24/UNIT-PROJECT-3/README.md

 - User authentication and role-based access control.
 - Viewing art pieces and all needed information about them.
 - Viewing artists, their informationand and what pieces they have.
-- Comments on art pieces.
+- Comments on art pieces for authenticated users.
-- Add art pieces to favorite for authenticated users
+- Add art pieces to favorite for authenticated users.
+- Contact the website owner and get a confirmation email.
+- View all sent messages as the website owner.